Punitive Damages & Car Accidents

 Further, punitive damages are not awarded in injury cases where there are no actual damages.
 That is to say, even if one party acts with malicious intent in causing a car accident, if the victim ended up only sustaining minor damage to their vehicle rather than bodily harm, punitive damages will not be available.

 Punitive damages as it relates to car accident claims are more common in cases where the defendant was driving under the influence of drugs or alcohol.
 While the defendant doesn’t need to have intended to harm others, because the intoxication itself was voluntary, as was the decision to operate a motor vehicle, this in itself constitutes sufficient malice to warrant punitive damages.

 In such a scenario, the defendant will likely have to deal with a criminal DUI case on top of a personal injury claim.

 Exactly how the punitive damages are calculated is a subjective matter for the jury to decide.
 However, by law, the amount cannot exceed nine times the amount of actual damages awarded.
 Because punitive damages are meant as punishment to discourage such malevolent behavior and have less to do with the actual car accident, defendants who are wealthier can see their punitive damages based on their affluence.

-Jacob Emrani: The Experienced Car Accident Attorney You Need
+Jacob Emrani: The Experienced Los Angeles Car Accident Attorney You Need

 Whether your car accident was the result of some form of malice or not, in the immediate aftermath, you need to speak with a Los Angeles car accident lawyer who can advise you as to what you should do next and how you can protect your right to pursue compensation.

-The Law Offices of Jacob Emrani has successfully handled countless car accident claims and has recovered millions of dollars for injured clients in the process.
+The Los Angeles personal injury attorneys at Law Offices of Jacob Emrani has successfully handled countless car accident claims and has recovered millions of dollars for injured clients in the process.
 Do not wait to call our firm and discuss your case with us—give us a call at (888) 952-2952 or reach out to us online!